evaegelyng/Agersnap_et_al_2022/README.md

 less merged.dmp | cut -f1,3 >> MergedTaxIDs
 ```

 #### In the taxonomy.r script, add your own path to the MergeTaxIDs table.
 Also, consider whether you for instance want to keep hits to "uncultured" and "environmental" sequences and if so, adjust the "remove" parameter to change this.
 Also consider whether the upper and lower margins should be adjusted (see explanation in the script).
+In Agersnap et al. (2022), a slightly different version of the taxonomy script was used for the spring season compared to the fall season.
+This difference is related to determining the sequence similarity threshold for including BLAST hits in the final LCA-based classification.
+For the fall season, a "fixed" threshold of 0.5% below the maximum similarity was used, while for the spring season, the lowest similarity observed for the best-matching taxon was used (Sigsgaard et al. 2020).
+This was done to better account for varying intra-specific variation in the barcode.
+Importantly, this should not have affected results, as all automatic classifications were checked manually.

 #### In the workflow file, replace the project name and the path to the raw data with your own.
 If appropriate, change the length and quality requirements provided to the sickle command.